frigidplatypus/task-herald/README.md

 ### Create a Task via API

-You can create a new Taskwarrior task using the HTTP API:
+You can create a new Taskwarrior task using the HTTP API.
+The API accepts any standard Taskwarrior field, any user-defined attribute (UDA), and supports multiple tags and annotations.

 #### Example 1: Minimal (description only)